 There are five key areas for healthy housing and accessibility is one of them.
 The WHO guidelines on housing and health and accessibility takes into consideration ageing populations and people with functional impairments.
 It recommends an “adequate proportion of housing stock should be accessible.

 In the remarks section it argues that living in an accessible home improves both independence and health outcomes.
-Although the guidelines argue for a proportion of housing stock it has put the issue on the agenda.
+Although the guidelines argue for only a proportion of housing stock, it has put the issue on the agenda.
 It shows it is as important as all other factors.
 However, the notion of proportion can lead some agencies to think that means specialised and segregated housing.
-It is worth noting that the lead author of this section is an Australian, Professor Peter Phibbs.

 The other key areas are crowding, indoor cold, indoor heat, and home safety.
 For more detail there is an additional document showing method and results of the systematic review that underpinned this section of the Guidelines – Web Annex F. and includes interventions such as home modifications and assistive technology.